One-Hit Wonders You Didn't Know Passed Away

 Major Harris

 While Stax and Motown were blasting their way onto the national music scene with their rollicking, punchy brands of R&B in the late '60s, a few visionary groups out of Philadelphia were taking a different approach.
-Favoring smooth harmonies over emphatic vocals and silky strings over blaring horn sections, these groups won over a large segment of the R&B audience with their "Philly Sound," exemplified by such classic tunes as "La-la (Means I Love You)" and "Didn't I (Blow Your Mind This Time)" — both by The Delfonics, who were among the first purveyors of this smoother style.
+Favoring smooth harmonies and silky strings instead of emphatic vocals and blaring horn sections, these groups won over a large segment of the R&B audience with their "Philly Sound."
+This was exemplified by such classic tunes as "La-la (Means I Love You)" and "Didn't I (Blow Your Mind This Time)," both by The Delfonics, which was among the first purveyors of this smoother style.

 Vocalist Major Harris was a relative latecomer to the group, replacing the departed Randy Cain in 1971.
-After a three-year run, Harris himself departed in 1975 to pursue a solo career, which may have been the final nail in the coffin of The Delfonics — but Harris enjoyed near-immediate success with "Love Won't Let Me Wait," a No. 5 hit in 1975.
-Unfortunately, he failed to come within shouting distance of that success again — but his lone hit proved to have an enviable shelf life, spawning covers by Johnny Mathis with Deniece Williams, Luther Vandross, and Seal.
+After a three-year run, Harris himself departed in 1975 to pursue a solo career, which may have been the final nail in the coffin of The Delfonics.
+However, Harris enjoyed near-immediate success with "Love Won't Let Me Wait," a No. 5 hit in 1975.
+Unfortunately, he failed to come within shouting distance of that success again, but his lone hit proved to have an enviable shelf life, spawning covers by Johnny Mathis with Deniece Williams, Luther Vandross, and Seal.
 In 2011, Harris got together with a few of his old bandmates in The Delfonics; the following year, he died of congestive heart failure at the age of 65.

 Van McCoy